 The next step is to fill in all of the fields in all triggers and filters that require the email name with the following syntax:

 [parent program name].[email program name].[A/B test name] test

 Parent program name: Black Friday

 Email program name: Send Email

 Final syntax: Black Friday.
 Send Email. subject line test.

 A control group is used to check how an email affects the population.
 A "random sample" of 10% of the population is taken out, and the email is sent to the other 90% of the group.

-Using an email program makes this process impossible, since it was built by Marketo as a smart campaign with one flow step – send an email.
+Using an email program makes this process impossible since it was built by Marketo as a smart campaign with one flow step – send an email.

 Our solution was to create a "preparation" smart campaign.
-Its smart list included the population for the program, and the flow step separated it to a control group and a target group (via change program status).
+Its smart list included the population for the program, and the flow step separated it into a control group and a target group (via change program status).

 The last step in the process is to set up the smart list of the email program to include only the recipients marked as "Target Group.”